 Before moving on with my selection of the best delay pedal options, here are some honorable mentions that are also worth checking out:

-The Best Delay Pedals on the Market
+The Best Delay Pedals on the Market in 2022

 1. Dunlop EP103 Echoplex – Best Tape Delay and Best Overall

 It was a close call between this and the Strymon El Capistan, but I went with the EP103 because Dunlop crammed a classic, warm delay sound that originally came from a machine the size of a VCR into a small pedal.
 It’s also a simple pedal and comes in at an attainable price point.